drug-design/course/docs/chapters/protein-ligand-binding.md

 ### The Molecular Recognition Process

-The main forces involved in molecular recognition are the following: electrostatic, hydrogen bonding and hydrophobic.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/molecular-recognition-process-71d79e25'><i class='fa fa-play' aria-hidden='true'></i></button>The main forces involved in molecular recognition are the following: electrostatic, hydrogen bonding and hydrophobic.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/menu1.png){: loading=lazy }
 #### Electrostatic

-At long-distances, the electrostatic forces are dominant and control the preliminary approach of the ligand molecule to the active site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/electrostatic-a8b1244a'><i class='fa fa-play' aria-hidden='true'></i></button>At long-distances, the electrostatic forces are dominant and control the preliminary approach of the ligand molecule to the active site.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.